I am a woman. I am Black. I am an American. I am an immigrant. I am an investor. We are Impact America.

 Founder & General Partner

 Kesha is passionate about helping the next generation of founders navigate the challenges that inevitably arise when building a business—even when the idea is great, the model is strong, or funding is abundant.
 She was recently named one of Fast Company's "100 Most Creative People in Business" and is the subject of a Stanford Graduate School of Business case study on forming a successful impact venture capital firm.
 She has nearly a decade of experience in impact investing; at Jalia Ventures, a $5 million fund that she co-founded with Josh Mailman, she made seed investments in mission-driven companies including Red Rabbit, Schoolzilla, and ConnXus.
 She was also an investment associate at Bridges Ventures in the UK.
 Prior to this, Kesha worked as an operational consultant to small businesses in inner-city Los Angeles and as a mergers and acquisitions analyst at Merrill Lynch.
-She currently serves on the board of directors of CareAcademy, and is an elected member of the SEC Small Business Capital Formation Advisory Committee.
-She received her M.B.A. from Columbia University and her B.A. in Applied Mathematics from UC Berkeley.
+She currently serves as a board member for CareAcademy, a venture council member for HealthTech 4 Medicaid, and an advisory board member for the Campbell Center for Entrepreneurship at Columbia University.

 Investments